ORCID/ORCID-Source/DEVSETUP.md

 ```
 Caused by: sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target
 ```
+## Verify you have the DigiCertGlobalRootG2.crt
+This is an annoying issue where Java's cacerts file lags behind listing common Certificate Authorities.
+Mailgun uses DigiCertGlobalRootG2 and you'll need verify the cert is installed.

+Run the following with administrator privileges(i.e. sudo) while in the project root:
+`mvn exec:java -pl orcid-utils -Dexec.mainClass="org.orcid.utils.AddCacertsUtil" -Dexec.args="--keystore_password changeit"`
+Note: the java keystore password is usefully 'changeit'.

 ## Create the Database Schema

 ```